-The Guide is intended to describe those procedures most commonly used by the Panel, but does not include them all.
-Throughout its history, the Panel has been innovative in creating new procedures designed to meet the changing needs of Federal sector impasse resolution.
+This guide is intended to describe those procedures most commonly used by the Panel, but it does not include them all.
+Throughout its history, the Panel has been innovative in creating new procedures designed to meet the changing needs of federal-sector impasse resolution.
 In conjunction with any procedure, the Panel may, on occasion, introduce variations as well.
-After consulting with the parties, for example, the Panel may determine that time and efficiency require conducting the selected procedure by telephone conference.
+After consulting with the parties, for example, the Panel may determine that time and efficiency require conducting the selected procedure by telephone conference or video tele-conference.
 When presented with special circumstances or a novel issue, as a second step, the Panel may issue a Report and Recommendations for Settlement.
 This additional procedural step gives the parties an opportunity to consider and comment on a recommended settlement before a final decision is issued.
 In some cases, the Panel may use "final-offer selection," which limits the decision-maker to selecting between the parties' final offers on an issue-by-issue, article-by-article, or package basis, insofar as they otherwise appear to be legal.
 Final-offer selection is intended to provide the parties with an incentive for making their proposals as reasonable as possible.
 If it is used in connection with any procedure, the parties will always be notified in advance.